Movement 1: From Spark to Stakes

 | 🎧 Listeners and Lens | Imagine the rhetorical impact and shape of a podcast episode |

 These categories guide question generation, reflection logging, and later deep dives.
-After the core 4 rounds, students may choose to "zoom in" on any category through a Deep Dive — a focused 4-round exploration using category-specific subcategories (e.g., Spark of Inquiry breaks into "The Origin Scene," "The Emotional Core," "The Naive Question," and four more).
+After the core 4 rounds, students may choose to zoom in on any category through a Deep Dive: a focused 4-round exploration using category-specific subcategories (e.g., Spark of Inquiry breaks into "The Origin Scene," "The Emotional Core," "The Naive Question," and four more).

-For details on how AI generates these questions and syntheses — including the constraint architecture, structured JSON output, and observability metadata — see A Note on AI Use.
+For details on how AI generates these questions and syntheses, including the constraint architecture, structured JSON output, and observability metadata, see A Note on AI Use.

 Pedagogical Principles at Play